jajclement/hotSSDS/README.md

   	  ``samtools faidx <ref.fasta> -o <ref.fai>``

-If needed, edit ``ssdsnextflowpipeline/conf/resources.config``  to adjust specific process resources.
+If needed, edit ``hotSSDS/conf/resources.config``  to adjust specific process resources.
 To do so, edit cpus/memory/time in **PROCESSES SPECIFIC RESSOURCES REQUIREMENTS** section.
 You can also add specific computing queues to some categories.

-It is important to note that many institutes have one such configuration file referenced in [nf-core/configs repository](https://github.com/nf-core/configs) that you can download and adapt to SSDS-DMC1 pipeline.
+It is important to note that many institutes have one such configuration file referenced in [nf-core/configs repository](https://github.com/nf-core/configs) that you can download and adapt to hotSSDS pipeline.

 ### **Prepare input file**